 I remember being told to facilitate similar conversations when I was the Director of Fraternity Growth.
 We’d call the chapter president and say, “you have to vote yes because it’s NIC policy.”
 These are not students making decisions, they are students being made to believe they are making decisions.

-The Most Important Post & Opportunity For True Student Leadership In My Time
+The Most Important Opportunity For Student Leadership In My Time

 I came to see how students are manipulated by alumni members, volunteers and Greek Life careerists, while working on my fraternity staff.
 It bothers me to this day, and the NIC represents the highest level of bureaucratic snobbery in Greek Life (along with other umbrella associations).